logicmoo/wam_common_lisp/README.md

 [![Build Status](https://travis-ci.org/rla/simple-template.svg)](https://travis-ci.org/rla/simple-template)

-This library is designed to *not* be an ad-hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.
+This library is designed to *not* be just another an ad-hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

 https://github.com/TeamSPoon/wam_common_lisp

 ![](t/Common Lisp.png)

+## Installation

+Run `?- pack_install(wam_common_lisp)`.

 ## Useful to Me?

-Run `?- pack_install(wam_common_lisp)`.

-## NOTES:

-* WAM-CL currently produces Prolog code an average 6 times slower than the handwritten Prolog code.

-* Handwritten Prolog is *only* 2-3 slower than compiled SBCL

-* Most simple functions optimize to how handwritten code looks/works

-* comp.lang.lisp thread https://groups.google.com/forum/#!topic/comp.lang.lisp/0G77ebK3DIw

-* comp.lang.prolog thread https://groups.google.com/forum/#!topic/comp.lang.prolog/85jyECdWTxc

-## About this Lisp:

-* Translates Lisp source files into Prolog source files.  ( compilation is done to Translated source)
+* Translates Lisp source files into Prolog source files.  ( compilation is done by Host prolog on the Translated source (from either disk or memory))

 * At the REPL, forms are converted from Lisp to Prolog then call/1d

-* Being written as an SWI-Prolog "pack"
+* Being written as a SWI-Prolog "pack"

-* Continue to ensure can run in YAP (which Lisp to Prolog benchmarking shows about 4x speedup)

-* One small code so far seems to run much faster than ECL, ABCL, CLISP  but about ¼ the speed of SBCL

-* Picks up freebies .. whatever the host prolog system offers such as **Makes  Executables and.
-So files
+* Picks up freebies .. whatever the host prolog system offers such as **Makes Plaform Executables and.
+DLL/So files **Garbage Collection
-**Garbage Collection
 **Memoization
 **Embedding (from C/C++/Python/C#/Mono/Java)

-* Gives back OO to Prolog programmers
+* Gives MOP/CLOS to Prolog programmers

-## Roadmap Items
-* To keep later `copy_term/2's` cheap, it passes entire object references as atoms  (nb_current/2 allows access to the object's property map)
-* Expect to pass most all CL-ANSI tests
-* Using SWICLI as FFI (SWICLI itself still needs work)
+* Goal is to ensure can run in YAP (which Lisp to Prolog benchmarking shows about 4x speedup over SWI) Very importantly we need to ensure we can run well in ** Sicstus
+** PrologCafe
+** Yield-Prolog
+** Jekejeke
+** EcLiPSe Prolog

+* Most simple functions optimize to how handwritten code might look.. *only* 2-3 slower than compiled SBCL

-* ASDF
+* comp.lang.lisp thread https://groups.google.com/forum/#!topic/comp.lang.lisp/0G77ebK3DIw

-* Quicklisp
+* comp.lang.prolog thread https://groups.google.com/forum/#!topic/comp.lang.prolog/85jyECdWTxc

+## Goals and TODOs
 * Document this pack!
 * Write tests
 * Untangle the 'pack' install deps
 * Still in progress (Moving predicates over here from logicmoo_base)
+* Keep later `copy_term/2's` cheap,
+* Experment with way to passes entire term object object references as atoms  (nb_current/2 allows access to the object's property map)
+* Ensure passes most all CL-ANSI tests
+** Hardest part is making sure it throws/complains about all the things it needs to
+* Using SWICLI as FFI (SWICLI itself still needs work)
+* Ensure works with ASDF-INSTALL
+* Quicklisp

 ## Usaage output of --help)